Deutsch: Länge / Español: Longitud / Português: Comprimento / Français: Longueur / Italiano: Lunghezza

 In geometric measurements, length is the longest dimension of an object.
 In other contexts "length" is the measured dimension of an object.
 For example it is possible to cut a length of a wire which is shorter than wire thickness.

-In the fashion context, "length" refers to the measurement or proportion of a garment, typically referring to the distance from the top of the garment to its hemline.
+In the fashion context, "length" refers to the measurement or Proportion of a garment, typically referring to the distance from the top of the garment to its hemline.
 Length can vary depending on the type of garment and the desired style or occasion.
 Here are some examples of different lengths in fashion:

 1. Mini length: A skirt or dress that falls above the knee, typically considered a youthful and casual style.